tryggos16/kest2_windows_verkefni/README.md

 6. Wait until the update process has completed, then restart the computer

-# 3.1.2.7 Lab - Install Third-Party Software in Windows
+# 3.1.2.7 Lab - Install Third-Party Software in Windows.
 """""""""""""""""""""""""""""""""""""""""""""""""""""

 ### 1. Question: What is the default installation location for Packet Tracer?